abilandz/PH8124/Lecture_5/Lecture_5.md

 /home/abilandz/Lecture
 ```

-It is perfectly fine to inline the output of your function with this operator as well:
+It is perfectly fine to inline the output of function call with this operator as well:

 ```bash
 echo "Output of my function is: $(someFunction) .
 Very nice!"